dhrunlauwers/knowledge-base/git/git-quick-start.md

 - Log for a single file
 >*git log --oneline \<filename>*
 - Abbreviated log for a single file
->*git log --graph --decorate
+>*git log --graph --decorate*
 - Graphical representation of commit history (pipe diagram)

-Tip: use forward slash '/' to search git log
+**Tip:** use forward slash '/' to search git log

-##Working with Branches in Git
+## Working with Branches in Git
 Branching allows you to create an effective copy of the master branch within the repository that can be worked on without interfering with the master.
 This declutters the master branch.

-	Branches can be merged back into the master branch when work is complete git branch <new branch>	Create a new branch git checkout <branch>	Begin working with a new branch git checkout -b <new branch>	Create a new branch and begin working with it
+Branches can be merged back into the master branch when work is complete
+>*git branch \<new branch>*
+- Create a new branch
+>*git checkout \<branch>*
+- Begin working with a new branch
+>*git checkout -b \<new branch>*
+- Create a new branch and begin working with it

-##Merging and Pushing Changes in Git
+## Merging and Pushing Changes in Git
 Branches may be pushed to remote sources, just like master.
 Remote sources are logged in git config.
 If you cloned a repository, the origin represents the original repository. git push origin --all	Push branches to origin git push origin <branch>	Pushes specific branch to origin git merge <target branch>	Merge to bring branches together

 Merging branches where files may have changed in diverging ways is called a merge conflict.
 Start by checking out the branch you want to merge into, and then use git merge to merge another branch in.
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTE3Nzk2OTU0MThdfQ==
+eyJoaXN0b3J5IjpbLTE1MzgwODIzMDNdfQ==
 -->